operate-first/service-catalog/docs/configuring-entities.md

 ## Grafana plugin

-The grafana plugin can display either links to dashboards or alerts on the overview page for a configured tag in the components annotations.
-For example:
+Grafana plugin can display links to Grafana dashboards and alerts on the overview page.
+It is configured via an annotation on entity declaration.
+This annotation describes which Grafana tag should be queried for dashboards and AlertManager tag for alerts.

 ```yaml
 annotations: